 What to Expect When Preparing for College

-Over the past 20 years, secondary education has garnered the perception of being a necessary next step, as opposed to an option for furthering one’s education.
+Over the past 20 years, secondary education has maintained the reputation of being a necessary first professional step, as opposed to an option for furthering one’s education.
 As more graduated from universities, more employers began requiring college degrees from applicants (whether the job required a degree or not).